flaf/miscellaneous/puppet4-mod/keyboard/README.md

 }
 ```

-See the code of the module to know the default values
-of these parameters.
+The default values of these parameters are exactly the
+same as above so that this code is equivalent to a simple
+`include`.